zumasys/docs/site/jbase/porting/migration-station/data-conversion/migration-to-jbase-preparing-jbase-on-linux/README.md

 ### Install latest jBASE with the installer

-Get the newest release of jBASE from the jBASE site and load it into a directory with enough space to hold the installer which is generally less than 50MB.
+Obtain the latest release of jBASE from the Zumasys web site and load it into a directory with enough space to hold the installer which is generally less than 50MB.

 Run the installer with sh by simply typing sh and the name of the installer .bin